 Asheville, NC

-Saisons to Try From Burial: Ceremony of Exhumation, Camp Saison, Blade and Sheath, and The Separation of Light And Darkness
+Saisons to Try From Burial: Ceremony of Exhumation, Camp Saison, Blade & Sheath, and The Separation of Light And Darkness

-Burial Beer Co. is one of the many North Carolina brewery producing exceptional farmhouse ales.
+Burial Beer Co. is among the many North Carolina breweries producing exceptional farmhouse ales.
 Although where others might lean into the delicate side of saisons, Burial is rough and metal.
-That doesn’t mean they take any less care in the presentation of their beer.
+That doesn’t mean they take any less care in presenting their beer.
 On the contrary, Burial can and bottle designs are iconic and evocative.
 And the liquid inside is gorgeous.

 Casey Brewing and Blending